 7. Eat slowly

 We all swallow air when we eat.
-By eating at a slower pace, you can avoid swallowing excessive amounts of air.
+By eating at a slower pace, you can avoid drawing excessive amounts of air into your digestive tract and causing more gas.

 8. Take a walk in the cabin

 If your flight is greater than two hours, make sure to walk down the aisles every two hours for the remainder of your flight.
-This will help with gas movement and alleviating bloating, as well as, increases blood circulation.
+This will help with gas movement and alleviating bloating, as well as increasing blood circulation.

-Follow these 8 steps and feel confident and comfortable on your next flight!
+No more need for the anxiety and fear surrounding plane travel...
+Follow these 8 travel tips and feel confident and comfortable on your next flight!
 Bon voyage!